Interface

 Annotation

-• Add/edit label – Click Add/edit label to create a new label or edit existing ones.
-You will be asked to enter a category for the label.
-Select one from the list, or enter a name for a new category to be created.
-Also define the constraints for the new category.
+• Add/edit label – Click this to create a new label or modify existing ones.
+You will be prompted to specify a category for the label.
+Choose an existing category from the list or enter a new category name.
+Define the constraints for the new category:

-• Number – Can only contain numerical values.
+• Number – Restricts content to numerical values.

-• Auto-Numbering – An incremental number is entered automatically as the new label.
+• Auto-Numbering – Automatically assigns an incremental number as the new label.

-• Is unique – When you check the Is unique box, you indicate that each label on a gel within the new category should be unique.
-The software will not accept a new label when an identical one already exists.
+• Is unique – Check this box if each label within the category on a gel must be unique.
+The software will reject a new label if an identical one already exists.

 CreateCategory